NUS-CG3207/labs/docs/manuals/01/lab_01.md

-# Lab 1: Familiarisation with Assembly Language and HDL/FPGA
+# Assignment 1: Familiarisation with Assembly Language and HDL/FPGA

 !!! info
-    Lab 1 consists of **2** tasks, worth **5** points each, for a total of **10 points**.
+    Assignment 1 consists of **2** tasks, worth **5** points each, for a total of **10 points**.

-    Lab 1 is an **individual** exercise.
+    Assignment 1 is an **individual** exercise.
 You will work in groups for later labs, but this one must be completed, submitted and demonstrated **individually**.

 ## Introduction

+This assignment is designed to test your prerequisite knowledge for smooth completion of this course.
+It will walk through some basics of desigining for FPGA hardware,  writing RISC-V code, and how to use your RISC-V code in an FPGA design.

+It is **imperative** to put in effort and try your best for this assignment.
+It may take an amount of effort that is quite disproportionately large, compared to the impact on your grade.
+This is normal.
+This assignment is designed to prepare you for the later ones, so that you can spend time debugging your design, instead of debugging your knowledge.

 ## Task 0: Getting familiar with FPGAs [0 points]

-To comfortably complete Lab 1 (and 2 and 3 and 4, for that matter), solid familiarity with the FPGA design toolchain is required.
+To comfortably complete Assignment 1 (and 2 and 3 and 4, for that matter), solid familiarity with the FPGA design toolchain is required.
 Having taken, and understood (at least most of) EE2026 or CS2100DE is sufficient for this level of familiarity.

 If you are not confident of your Vivado-wrangling and FPGA-whispering capabilities, you should go to [the CS2100DE website](https://nus-cs2100de.github.io/labs) and attempt Lab 1 through Lab 4.

 If you have already read through, and followed the instructions in [Lab Prerequisites](../../prereq.md), as you should have done, then congratulations - you are ready for the tasks ahead!
 If not, now is the time to do so.

-This task is not graded, but necessary to be able to complete the labs meaningfully.
+This task is not graded, but necessary to be able to complete the assignments meaningfully.
 Please do not take it lightly.

 ## Task 1: Assembly simulation [5 points]

 ### Task overview

-The goal of this task is to get familiar with the [RISC-V assembler/simulator](../../rv/rv_programming.md) or [ARM assembler/simulator](../ARM/arm_programming.md) by simulating a sample program.
+The goal of this task is to get familiar with the [RISC-V assembler/simulator](../../rv/rv_programming.md) or [ARM assembler/simulator](../../ARM/arm_programming.md) by simulating a sample program.
 We will simulate a system with memory-mapped input/output (MMIO).

 We assume that the LEDs on this system are mapped to address [`0x2400`]("`0xC00` for ARM").
 This means that when we write to this memory address using [`sw`]("`STR` for ARM"), the least significant 16 bits of whatever data we write to this address is shown on the LEDs.
 For example, if we write `0xF0F0`, the first four LEDs from the left will be lit, then the next four will be unlit, the next four lit, and the last four unlit.